google/go-safeweb/docs/plugins.md

 # Plugins

-The framework will support plugins.
-Plugins can run before and after the request handlers.
+The framework will support plugins that run before and after the request handlers.
 They provide a flexible way to address security issues by setting non-overridable security headers or interrupting and responding to incoming requests before they reach the handler.

 ## Provided plugins